comp1100/comp1100.github.io/_sources/workshops/Week_5_reflective_practice_and_using_github.md

 <p style="text-align:center; font-weight:bold;">The self reflection is a requirement for each of the three major submissions in COMP1100.</p>

 The foundational principle of personal growth is learning from mistakes.
 This self-reflection allows us to witness and evaluate our own cognitive, emotional and behavioural processes to help us grow.
-Self-reflection depends on a range of functions including introspection and metacognition; and it is important in professional practice as it allows us to continually improve our effectiveness.
+Self-reflection depends on a range of functions including introspection and meta-cognition; and it is important in professional practice as it allows us to continually improve our effectiveness.

 **Graham Gibbs** developed a self-reflection framework called ‘Gibbs’ Reflective Cycle’ in 1988 to give structure to learning from experiences.
 This is one of the most famous cyclical models of reflection and is used pervasively in professional settings.
 The structure is circular and a closed loop: